nrnrnr/Partition/partition-fest/README.md

   - builds a decision tree based on the mutual entropy of tests.

+  - generates a report of how students did on a particular set of outcomes.
+The report contains at most N witnesses of the student's test results.
+The witnesses are drawn in decreasing order of the test's mutual information, where mutual information is the entropy of a particular test node in the decision tree.

 To use a particular mode, supply the mode name after the command, e.g. `sml @SMLload=image partition`.